Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 The Building Biology Institute Amicus

 “Building Biologists often care for clients who are ill and desperately struggling simply to survive in their own homes from RFR exposure,” the brief stated.
-“The imposition of RFR contamination costs without fair compensation affects the entire population, but falls most cruelly on poor people, minorities, and the elderly, who have no medical, legal, or economic recourse at all.”– Read the Amicus of the Building Biology Institute:
+“The imposition of RFR contamination costs without fair compensation affects the entire population, but falls most cruelly on poor people, minorities, and the elderly, who have no medical, legal, or economic recourse at all.”

 Dan and Catherine Kleiber Amicus

-The couple shared first-hand accounts of how they and their children have suffered health impacts linked to chronic wireless radiation exposure.
-Their brief highlighted numerous personal declarations in the FCC’s docket from others reporting similar injuries and argued that the FCC’s failure to update its limits violates human rights, the Americans with Disabilities Act (ADA), and the National Environmental Policy Act (NEPA).
+Couple Dan and Catherine Kleiber shared first-hand accounts of how they and their children have suffered health impacts linked to chronic wireless radiation exposure.
+Their brief highlighted numerous personal declarations in the FCC’s docket from other individuals reporting similar injuries, and argued that the FCC’s failure to update its limits violates human rights, the Americans with Disabilities Act (ADA), and the National Environmental Policy Act (NEPA).

 They also criticized the FCC’s refusal to adopt biologically protective standards recommended by independent scientists.